aselshall/pr/README.md

 ### Late Assignment Policy
 - If you encounter challenges that may affect your ability to submit on time, please communicate with the instructor as early as possible to explore possible accommodations.
 - Deadline maybe extended for [execused absences](#Execused-Absence-Policy)
-- Unexecused late submissions received after the deadline will incur a penalty of 10% per day up to a maximum of 50% deduction
+- Unexecused late submissions received after the deadline will incur a penalty of 20% per day.
-- Once grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned
+- Once grades are posted, late unexecused submissions will not be accepted, and a score of zero will be assigned.

 ### Execused Absence Policy
-- Absence excuse requires written documentation from a certified medical professional, faculty member, administration, coach, or athletic director.
+- A valid excuse requires written documentation from a certified medical professional, work supervisor, faculty member, administrator, coach, or athletic director.
+- Examples of valid excuses include:
+  - "I'm traveling for work," with an attached letter from your supervisor.
+  - "I have a medical appointment," with an attached note from a medical professional.
+  - "I'm attending a university-sanctioned event," with documentation from the event organizer, faculty, or coach.
+- Examples of invalid excuses include:
+  - "I am not feeling well today."
+  - "I have a flat tire."
+  - "I'm traveling for work" (without supporting documentation).
+  - "My parents are visiting."
+  - "There was an accident on I-75"
-- Absence will be execused after the verification of the submitted document
+- Absences or missing a deadline will only be excused after the verification of the submitted documentation.
-- Any attempt to falsify documents will be taken very seriously in accordance with [FGCU policies and procedures](https://fgcucdn.fgcu.edu/studentlife/studentconduct/files/academic_integrity_flowchart_2019.pdf)
+- Any attempt to falsify documents will be taken very seriously in accordance with FGCU policies and procedures [https://fgcucdn.fgcu.edu/studentlife/studentconduct/files/academic_integrity_flowchart_2019.pdf].

 ### Additional Notes
 - Incomplete Grades: Only in exceptional circumstances